 COVID-19 Policies

-The federal public health emergency responding to the COVID-19 pandemic expired on May 11, 2023.
-COVID-19 still is in circulation, and vaccines and treatments still remain available.
+2023.
+COVID-19 still is in circulation, though it is far less likely to cause severe illness because of widespread immunity and improved tools to prevent and treat the disease.
+Importantly, vaccines and treatments remain available.
 The following information is meant to guide CU Medicine patients who have been exposed to or become ill with COVID-19.

 Please call your provider or schedule a Virtual Visit if any of the following apply to you: